bluestatedigital/SocialEEsta/README.markdown

 #Socialite for EE2
-##A plugin to generate Twitter "Tweet" and Facebook "Like" buttons.
+##An EE2 plugin to generate Twitter "Tweet" and Facebook "Like" buttons.

 ### To Install: